MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Evaluation Metrics

 \subsection{Culture Consensus}

-\textbf{Culture consensus} quantifies the agreement between model outputs for the same topic and cultural context setting (incl. same cultural context) across different languages.
+This metric is motivated by the observations of \citet{hedderich-etal-2025-whats}, who showed that LLMs prompted with the same query in different languages often yield inconsistent outputs, highlighting the need to evaluate whether models preserve shared cultural understanding across languages. \textbf{Culture consensus} quantifies the agreement between model outputs for the same topic and cultural context setting across different languages.
 Let \( Q_A \) and \( Q_B \) denote the sets of Wikidata QIDs extracted from responses to the same prompt in languages \( A \) and \( B \), respectively.
 We compute their overlap using Jaccard similarity:

 Higher consensus implies more stable cultural grounding across languages, suggesting that the model maintains consistent cultural knowledge despite surface linguistic variation.